italoosorio/SilkBuilder-Doc/tags/Input.md

 ### id<sup>*</sup>
 If used with a *silk:Form* the unique identifier is the name of the data column to be view or edited.<br>Default Value: *Empty*.
 ### type<sup>*</sup>
-The input type: text, textarea, code, html, date, time, datetime, select, numeric, integer, decimal, checkbox, button, options, radio, password, file, email, hidden.<br>Default Value: *Empty*.
+The input type: text, textarea, code, sql, xml, js, xhtml, css html, date, time, datetime, select, numeric, integer, decimal, checkbox, button, options, radio, password, file, email, hidden.<br>Default Value: *Empty*.
 ### name
 The "name" of the input if used under a regular form HTML tag.<br>Default Value: *Empty*.
 ### form